HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	Where can I find the version number of my local copy of HofstadterTools?

-The release number can be found in ``docs/source/conf.py`` and follows the standard semantic versioning conventions.
+The release number can be found in ``pyproject.toml`` and follows the standard semantic versioning conventions.

 Band Structure Questions
 ------------------------

 .. admonition:: Question

-	I would like to analyze the quantum geometry of the bands, but I do not see any quantum geometry data in the output table of the ``band_structure`` program.
+	I would like to analyze the topology / quantum geometry of the bands, but I do not see such data in the output table of the ``band_structure`` program.
 How can I do this?

-By default, the quantum geometry computations are turned off in the ``band_structure`` program (for speed reasons).
-If you would like to turn these on, or configure the output table in any other way, you can edit the table column selector at ``code/configuration/band_structure.py``.
-Note that the table columns are grouped by computational expense.
-For example, if you would like to output the Fubini-Study metric fluctuations ``std_g``, then you could also output the Brillouin-zone-averaged trace inequality saturation measure ``T`` at negligible additional cost.
+By default, the topology and quantum geometry computations are turned off in the ``band_structure`` program (for speed reasons).
+If you would like to turn these on, or configure the output table in any other way, you can use the ``-topo``, ``-geom``, and ``-cols`` flags.
+The basic band structure columns are returned by default.
+The ``-topo`` flag will additionally return the topology columns, the ``geom`` flag will additionally return the quantum geometry columns, whereas the ``-cols`` flag will override all other flags and return a custom selection of columns.
+Note that the {basic,topology,geometry} table columns are grouped by computational expense.

 .. admonition:: Question

 	I would like to compute the band structure of my custom Hamiltonian but it is running very slowly compared to standard examples.
 Why is this?

 The code for constructing a Hamiltonian matrix for a generalized Hofstadter model on any regular Euclidean lattice is expensive.
 In light of this, we have hardcoded the most common Hofstadter Hamiltonians, i.e. the Hofstadter Hamiltonians on the square/triangular/honeycomb/kagome lattices with nearest-neighbor hopping.
 In all other cases, the generic Hamiltonian constructor will be called.
-If you are interested in one custom Hamiltonian in particular, and really need to compute its *complete* band structure more quickly, then consider adding it to ``functions/models.py`` in a similar format to the other hardcoded Hamiltonians, e.g. ``BasicKagomeHamiltonian``.
+If you are interested in one custom Hamiltonian in particular, and really need to compute its *complete* band structure more quickly, then consider adding it to ``src/HT/functions/models.py`` in a similar format to the other hardcoded Hamiltonians, e.g. ``BasicKagomeHamiltonian``.
 We note that the ``butterfly`` program does not suffer from this issue, since the diagonalization is performed only at a single :math:`k` point.

 .. admonition:: Question

-	I have computed the band structure for a particular model and I have noticed that certain bands are not "touching" when they should be, or visa versa.
+	I have computed the band structure for a particular model and I have noticed that certain bands are not "touching" when they should be, or vice versa.
 How can I fix this?

 Due to the discrete nature of the :math:`k` mesh, it is difficult to declare that certain bands are touching.
 For this purpose, HofstadterTools uses the band gap threshold flag ``-bgt``, which declares bands as touching when they are within this value of each other.
 If you notice that certain bands should/should not be touching, e.g. by noticing that the Chern numbers do not sum to zero, or you are simply suspicious of bands that are in close proximity, you can try decreasing the mesh size using the ``-samp`` flag and tweaking this ``-bgt`` value.